sanj0/salty-engine/README.md

 - Keyboard and mouse input as simple as possible for the developer
 - **examples for almost all of those features within the library** (```testing.Tester``` as main)

-**Milestones**
-- mavenized project (thanks to maggu2810)
-- added all the abstract methods to GameObject (instead of GameUpdating)
-- heavily improved the performance, due to move every Thread-thing to one class (core.MainLoops) into only two different Threads
-- been able to add InnerResource (again; thanks to maggu2810)
-- changed almost everything having to do with positioning to floats instead of integers
-- added GameObjectComponents (for exampe a not working physics-components)
-- added audio
-- FPS-computing (after almost a year of working on a Java game library)
-- added a UI

 **Known bugs/glitches/issues**
 - all that has to do with physics (force, friction, gravity)